astronomer/docs/software/secrets-backend.md

   :::warning

-  Make sure to strip the quotations (`"`) from your environment variable values.
+  Make sure to strip the single-quotation marks (`''`) from your environment variable value for KWARGS.
 If you add these values with the quotation marks included in your Dockerfile, your configuration will not work on Astronomer Software.

   :::